 - Akima from Titan A.E. has her bangs dyed purple.

 - Miraculous Ladybug: Goth girl Juleka has purple tips in her otherwise black hair.

 The Blonde European (Usually English, German, Eastern European, or Scandinavian)

 - In Full Metal Panic the German Kurz Weber is a blue-eyed blond.

 - Vladimir from Shounen Note is a boy soprano from Russia with blond hair and blue eyes.
 It's been shown he had a Japanese grandmother though.

 - The Russian Petra from Gunslinger Girl zig-zags this.
 She was born blonde however when she became a cyborg they altered her body to make her essentially look completely different than before.
 She is a redhead outside of flashbacks.

-- The half-German Chizuru from Kimi to Boku is blond and blue eyed.
+- The half-German Chizuru from You and Me is blond and blue eyed.

 - Eli from Love Live! is one-fourth Russian.
 She has blue eyes and blonde hair.

 - Ingrid "Minx" Kruger from Jem is a blonde German woman who is in The Stingers band.
-Her other two bandmates are blond as well, though it's never stated where they're descended from besides Riot being American and Rapture probably being one as well.
+Her other two bandmates are blond as well, though it's never stated where they're descended from besides the fact they're American.

 The Brunette and Raven Haired Italian

 The Jewish Redhead